Untangling the nest of lies, misinformation, and greenwashing spewed by Ora Cacao

-A lot of Lead Safe Mama community members have asked me about this chocolate brand (Ora Cacao), since their public statements clearly state that they have “No Heavy Metals”.
-I decided to do a bit of a dive today into the false statements, greenwashing and misinformation that is so pervasive on their website and social media (in their marketing and branding).
-I started with watching a video of theirs and commenting.
-You can see my comment on the screenshot below.
+A lot of Lead Safe Mama community members have asked me about this Ora Cacao chocolate brand, since the company’s public statements clearly state they have “No Heavy Metals.”
+I decided to take a bit of a deep dive today into the false statements, greenwashing, and misinformation that are so pervasive on their website and social media (in their marketing and branding).
+I started by watching a video of theirs and commenting on the post.
+You can see my comment in the screenshot below.

 Published: